rkuma183/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ## Why Markdown? #

+Back in 2004, Apple pundit John Gruber <a target="_blank" href="http://daringfireball.net/projects/markdown/ ">came up with the idea</a> after becoming frustrated by laborious HTML tags to properly format his content.

+Markdown is a simple writing system which makes web-based documents both easier to write and easier to read in their raw state.

 Many non-technical writers prefer writing Markdown text instead of using the mouse-enabled Microsoft Word.
 They say writing pure text allows them to keep their fingers firmly planted on the keyboard even as they apply formatting on the fly.
-Being able to format using text codes means they don't have to stop typing or think about anything else to apply styles.
+Being able to format using text codes means they don't have to stop typing or think about anything else to apply text styling.

 This tutorial is for such people.